jamshaidsohail5/cube-lang/readme.md

 end
 ```

-In longer functions, the `output` keyword can be used to return an output a value.
+In longer functions, the `output` keyword can be used to return an output value.
 The example higher-order function below accepts a block of code as input, then executes the lambda to output a timing benchmark.

 ```lua
 function benchmark(codeBlock as () -> void) as interval